Fried Egg Jellyfish Facts

 In addition to this, its central dome remains surrounded by a deep-set ring.
 The numerous transparent cilia it develops often vary significantly in appearance between individuals.
 Many have a rounded end.
 Further, these also achieve differing lengths, creating a layered effect.

-However, the appearance of the central disk of the animal obviously remains its most remarkable physical feature.
+However, the appearance of the central disk of the Fried Egg Jellyfish obviously remains its most remarkable physical feature.
 This holds true due to its coincidental resemblance to a fried egg.
 This, therefore, understandably, serves as the source of its common name.

 - Kingdom: Animalia